 Third, I share power and control over the learning process with students.
 In the first week of every class, the students and I co-design the participation policy, generating a list of criteria for best and worst classroom cultures and teacher/student behaviors.
 We synthesize these lists into an actionable class policy emphasizing the needs of students who may not feel comfortable with traditional participation measures such as class discussion, often due to histories of marginalization in the classroom.
 I also deploy alternative course design elements such as a ‘Choose Your Own Adventure’ structure where students select their own assignments and grade distributions.
 I am eager to experiment with other ‘ungrading’ approaches – for instance, assigning learning portfolios for students to reflect on their learning trajectory, course objectives, and instructor feedback throughout the semester, before meeting with me to collaboratively determine their final grade.
 I also welcome the opportunity to apply Team-Based Learning, an evidence-based method focused on collaborative student-led instruction, which I see as uniquely suited for maintaining peer interactions and community-building in online contexts.

 Fifth, I structure what Ken Bain calls a natural critical learning environment where students engage real-world tasks that require deep analytical thinking, effective communication, and critical self-assessment.
 For instance, students completing the Climate Change Symposium capstone project work in groups to develop and present multi-scalar climate change policies from diverse political perspectives.
 Scaffolded project stages (e.g. division of labor plans and timelines, guided peer assessments, annotated bibliographies, etc.) develop proficiencies in time management, team-based collaboration, verbal and written communication, and critical analysis.
 I also include students in my own research to provide training across stages of research design, implementation, and reporting.
-For example, the student research team I supervise as part of the Texas A&M Pathways to Sustainable Urban Water Security project is developing skills in literature searches and reviews, qualitative content analysis, project management, and academic writing.
+For example, the student research team I supervised as part of the Texas A&M Pathways to Sustainable Urban Water Security project developed skills in literature searches and reviews, qualitative content analysis, project management, and academic writing.
 Such projects also create opportunities for student co-authorship and publication.
-Our TAMU student research team is developing case site narratives as a first step for writing full case studies, which we plan to submit to the journal Case Studies of the Environment.
 In addition to incorporating students into ongoing research activities, I am committed to bridging my teaching and research by working with local community organizations to develop participatory, community-based research and service learning opportunities for students.

 Through the six pedagogical principles outlined above, I aim for every student entering my classroom to feel supported throughout their educational journey.
 Attending college – and later, graduate school – were transformational experiences that not only broadened my educational horizons, but also helped me understand how my own intersecting axes of privilege and oppression are embedded within structural systems of power and knowledge.
 My goal for every student I teach and mentor is to not only develop their own awareness of these systems, but to guide and encourage students through navigating them.